dawidd6/deber/README.md

   so you can easily build another package that depends on previous one
 - Ability to provide custom `dpkg-buildpackage` and `lintian` options by exporting a couple of environment variables
+- Packages downloaded by apt are stored in temporary directory, to avoid repetitive unnecessary network load
+- Option to drop into interactive bash shell session in container, for debugging or other purposes

 ## Dependencies